 The judge found in favour of Marie and imposed a constructive trust over the $100,000 insurance proceeds.
 The life insurance company was directed to pay the full amount to Marie.

-Bottom line on claims in unjust enrichment and the constructive trust remedy
+Unjust enrichment and constructive trust remedy lawyers

 The disappointed beneficiary succeeded in securing a constructive trust over the insurance proceeds in Knowles v.
 LeBlanc.
 She had good facts on her side; there was no ambiguity in her deceased husband’s intention that all of his property go to her on his death, and his ex-wife had no reason to expect she should benefit from the policy in question.
 Competing claims and disputes over insurance proceeds can be avoided by reviewing beneficiary designations from time-to-time and ensuring that designations are changed or revoked after significant events such as separation, divorce, and remarriage.